Top 13 Graphic Design Trends (2023-2025)

 Shea Molloy, vectors and illustrations lead at Adobe Stock calls the trend in psychedelic imagery a response to increased attention to climate and sustainability, and an “expressive fantasy” escape from long months of sheltering in place.

-From 3D elements to nostalgic callbacks, these are 2021’s top graphic design trends.
+From 3D elements to nostalgic callbacks, these are the top graphic design trends to watch over the next few years.

 Overall graphic design will seek to meet the unpredictability of the previous year with greater attention to authenticity, human connection, and social purpose.